bobdavies2000/OpenCVB/README.md

-The algorithms are notably short, almost always less than a page of code, labelled reasonably well, easily searched, and easily combined, while often providing links to online documentation and versions for other platforms.
+The algorithms are notably short, almost always less than a page of code, labelled reasonably well, easily searched, and easily combined, while often providing links in the code to online documentation and versions for other platforms.
 Many downloadable algorithms are encumbered by environmental considerations that can obscure the meaning or context of an algorithm.
 All the algorithms here contain just the algorithm separate from any camera dependencies and will work with each of the supported cameras.
 Isolating just the algorithm functionality enables easy adaptation to other environments or platforms.

 Pre-Install Notes
 =================